, Mumbai campus

 M.S.W.
 (Bharatidasan), M.Phil., Ph.D.
 (NIMHANS)

 Jacquleen Joseph has a MPhil and PhD in Psychiatric Social Work from the National Institute of Mental Health and Neuro Sciences (NIMHANS), Bangalore.
-She has been associated with JTSDS since its inception and is also Dean of the school.
+She has been associated with JTSDS since its inception and was also the Dean of the school from 2015 to 2017.
 Her research, field action and teaching at the centre is around Psychosocial Care and Support in Disaster and Humanitarian Contexts.
-Tsunami 2004, Mumbai Terrror Attack 2008, Zaveri Bazar Blast 2011, AMRI hospital fire 2011, Assam Conflict 2012 and Nepal Earthquake 2015 are the recent disasters where she continues long term engagement through research and field action in the psychosocial domain.
+Tsunami 2004, Mumbai Terrror Attack 2008, Zaveri Bazar Blast 2011, AMRI hospital fire 2011, Assam Conflict 2012, Nepal Earthquake 2015 and COVID 19 are the recent disasters where she continues long term engagement through research and field action in the psychosocial domain.
 She has been a social work faculty before moving into the field of disaster management.
-Her other areas of interest and work focus on quality institutional care for children, preventive and promotive mental health interventions, tobacco cessation interventions, measurement, indices, disaster risk, vulnerability and recovery.
+Her other areas of interest and work focus on disaster risk, vulnerability and recovery, vulnerability assessment and indices, disaster resilience leadership, civic engagement for transboundary water governance, among others.

 Pyschosocial Support and Mental Health in Disasters,